 Remove the front plate and clean behind it with a vacuum in order to remove any dirt or debris.
 Empty the storage bin on your ice maker, clean it out, and make sure the drain valve is closed.

 Shut Off Water Lines & Clear Your Pipes

 Any water remaining in the pipes and plumbing of your outdoor kitchen can be tough to handle if it isn’t managed properly ahead of time.
 When temperatures drop outside, the water in the pipes can freeze, causing the pipes to burst.
 This can be an expensive and exhausting job to correct and can lead to flooding, making your outdoor living space temporarily unusable.

 In order to clear your pipes, all water should be shut off at the valve.
 Once it is shut off, you can begin draining the lines.
 Make sure you do not neglect water supply lines connected to refrigerators, ice makers, dishwashers, and sinks.
 All water should be drained from the supply lines and faucets before winter arrives.

 Covering a grill during the winter will allow it to heat up easier if you do any outdoor cooking during the colder months.
 Additionally, it will help keep the grill clean and dry.

-We also recommend a thorough cleaning of your grill after every summer season in order to keep it in its best condition.
+We also recommend a thorough cleaning of your outdoor grill after every summer season in order to keep it in its best condition.
 Clean the exterior with a citrus-based degreaser followed by stainless steel polish.

 Remove all cooking grates, warming racks, and grilling drawers and use a brass brush to clean the tops of the burners.
 If your grill won’t be used during the winter, be sure to turn off the gas supply.
 If you have an outdoor pizza oven, empty the crumb tray located at the bottom.